 Forged In his name — “The Hippocratic Oath” — swears the person to the highest standard of professional and personal conduct.
 I don’t recall my dad talking much about Hippocrates, but when it came to ethics and morals in medicine (and in life), I can say that my father kept faith with that oath.

 Many Americans (my father included) remember that the polio vaccine discovery in 1954 probably caused more relief and excitement than any other modern medical development.
 Hailed as one of the greatest events in medical history, Dr. Jonas Salk said his achievement was the product of a decade’s worth of painstaking research work.

 He, his wife, and three children were among the first to be vaccinated.
 With the inoculation up to 90% effective, the flood of polio cases shrank to a trickle and eventually disappeared, saving the lives of thousands of children and preventing paralysis in hundreds of thousands more.

-His philosophy of life, also impressed me: “There are two great tragedies in life.
+His philosophy of life, is also impressive: “There are two great tragedies in life.
 One is to not get what you want; the other is to get what you want.”
-While more scientist than physician, Dr. Salk makes the mountain because of the sheer healthcare influence of his work — for bringing forth the light when things seemed so dark.
+While more scientist than physician, Dr. Salk makes the mountain for bringing forth the light when things seemed so dark.